strojure/vectops/README.md

 ### insert-at

-The function `insert-at` inserts element in the vector at specified index.
+The function `insert-at` inserts element in persistent vector at specified index.
+There is also `insert-at!` function for transient vectors.

 ```clojure
 (ns readme.usage.insert-at